veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 Based on research, we applied EyeEm’s dark theme to the Cart Page, along with the top navigation, to **maintain visual consistency** and keep users feeling connected to the platform.
 A light theme at this stage could have disrupted the flow, making users feel like they were leaving the page.

+##### Introducing more payment methods: Long term goals

+To enhance convenience, we considered adding **more one-click payment options**, such as PayPal, Apple Pay and Google Pay, in future iterations.

 <div class="image-comparison-slider">
   <div class="img-comparison-container">
     <img src="images/eyeem-cart-view-before.png" class="fade-img active">